Why Hire UsExperienced Personal Injury Lawyers

 Focused Exclusively on Auto Accident InjuriesFor Missouri, Oklahoma, Kansas, & Arkansas

 When you hire an attorney, you expect your lawyer to handle the case, not a paralegal or an associate.
-Although Bishop & Hayes has a phenomenal support staff, our partners Brad Bishop and Tim Hayes remain in charge of every aspect of your case, including developing strategies, conducting discovery, drafting documents, arguing motions, negotiating settlements and preparing for trial.
+Although Bishop & Hayes has a phenomenal support staff, our partners Brad Bishop and Tim Hayes remain in charge of every aspect of your case, including developing strategies, conducting discovery, arguing motions, negotiating settlements and preparing for trial.
 A partner counsels you on your claim and stands by your side at the negotiating table and in the court of law.

 Why Hire an Auto Accident Attorney